pallavi-1812/Off-campus-Job-Opportunities-Portal/README.md

 Filters and Search bar can be used by all of the above.

 - Filters - 4 types of filters can be applied: Job Type, Job Title, State and City.
 They can be applied one at a time or all at once.
-Filters have autocomplete functionality and have a list options available for each of them.
+Filters have autocomplete functionality and have a list of options available for each of them.
 User can select multiple fields in Job Type for filtering.

 - Search Bar - uses Full Text Search to search for a single or multiple words in the job posts.